-- 1. If a variance is required for a site-specific plan, it shall be obtained prior to the approval of a site-specific vesting plan, per N.C.G.S.
-160D-108.1(a). - 2.
+- 1. If a variance or alternative compliance approval is required for a site-specific plan, it shall be obtained prior to the approval of a site-specific vesting plan, per N.C.G.S.
+160D-108.1(a).
+If an alternative compliance approval is required for a site-specific plan, it shall be subject to the limitations of Section 37.10.B.2.
+If a variance is required for a site-specific plan, it shall be subject to the limitations of Section 37.8.A.2.b. - 2.
 Approval of site-specific vesting does not preclude the application of overlay zoning regulations which impose additional requirements, but do not affect the allowable type or intensity of use, or regulations which are general in nature and are applicable to all property subject to development regulation. - 3.
 New zoning regulations that occur after the approval of site-specific and multi-phased development vesting plans do not override the specific conditions and zoning regulations in effect at the time of approval of the conditional (CD) or exception (EX) site-specific or multi-phased development plans. - 4.
 Following approval of a site-specific or multi-phased development vesting plan, the City and/or County may make subsequent reviews and require subsequent approvals to ensure compliance with the terms and conditions of the original approval. - 5.
-An approved site-specific or multi-phased development vesting plan and its conditions may be amended with the approval of the owner and the City through a zoning map amendment in accordance with Section 37.2, or through an administrative minor amendment in accordance with Section 37.3. - 6.
-The establishment of a site-specific or multi-phased development vested right does not preclude, change, or impair the authority of the City to adopt and enforce development regulations governing nonconforming situations or uses. - 7.
+An approved site-specific or multi-phased development vesting plan and its conditions may be amended with the approval of the owner and the City through a zoning map amendment in accordance with Section 37.2, or through an administrative minor amendment in accordance with Section 37.3.

+- 6. The establishment of a site-specific or multi-phased development vested right does not preclude, change, or impair the authority of the City to adopt and enforce development regulations governing nonconforming situations or uses. - 7.
 The City may revoke the original site-specific or multi-phased development plan approval for failure to comply with applicable terms and conditions of the original approval or the applicable local development regulations in accordance with N.C.G.S.
 Chapter 160D-403(f).